newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_integrations.html.markdown

 -> **WARNING:** Starting with [v3.27.2](https://registry.terraform.io/providers/newrelic/newrelic/3.27.2) of the New Relic Terraform Provider, updating the `linked_account_id` of a `newrelic_cloud_gcp_integrations` resource that has been applied would **force a replacement** of the resource (destruction of the resource, followed by the creation of a new resource).
 When such an update is performed, please carefully review the output of `terraform plan`, which would clearly indicate a replacement of this resource, before performing a `terraform apply`.

-The following arguments are supported:

 * `account_id` - (Optional) The New Relic account ID to operate on.
 This allows the user to override the `account_id` attribute set on the provider.
 Defaults to the environment variable `NEW_RELIC_ACCOUNT_ID`.
 * `linked_account_id` - (Required) The ID of the linked GCP account in New Relic.

+The following supported arguments are with minimum metrics polling interval of 300 seconds

 * `alloy_db` - (Optional) Alloy DB integration.
 See [Integration blocks](#integration-blocks) below for details.
 * `app_engine` - (Optional) App Engine integration.
 See [Integration blocks](#integration-blocks) below for details.
 * `big_query` - (Optional) Biq Query integration.
 See [Integration blocks](#integration-blocks) below for details.